kerberizer/qmrf-test/qmrf-web/README.txt

 The default maven profile is -P qmrf

-The tests assume
+The tests assume the following queries:

 GRANT ALL ON qmrf.* TO 'guest'@'localhost' IDENTIFIED BY 'guest';
+GRANT ALL ON qmrf.* TO 'guest'@'127.0.0.1' IDENTIFIED BY 'guest';
+GRANT ALL ON qmrf.* TO 'guest'@'::1' IDENTIFIED BY 'guest';

+GRANT EXECUTE ON FUNCTION qmrf.getAuthorDetails TO 'guest'@'localhost';
+GRANT EXECUTE ON FUNCTION qmrf.getAuthorDetails TO 'guest'@'127.0.0.1';
+GRANT EXECUTE ON FUNCTION qmrf.getAuthorDetails TO 'guest'@'::1';

+GRANT EXECUTE ON PROCEDURE qmrf.createProtocolVersion TO 'guest'@'localhost';
+GRANT EXECUTE ON PROCEDURE qmrf.createProtocolVersion TO 'guest'@'127.0.0.1';
+GRANT EXECUTE ON PROCEDURE qmrf.createProtocolVersion TO 'guest'@'::1';

+GRANT EXECUTE ON PROCEDURE qmrf.deleteProtocol TO 'guest'@'localhost';
+GRANT EXECUTE ON PROCEDURE qmrf.deleteProtocol TO 'guest'@'127.0.0.1';
+GRANT EXECUTE ON PROCEDURE qmrf.deleteProtocol TO 'guest'@'::1';

-GRANT TRIGGER ON qmrf.* TO 'guest'@'localhost';
+GRANT TRIGGER ON `ambit2-qmrf`.* TO 'guest'@'localhost';
-GRANT execute on function `qmrf`.getAuthorDetails to guest@localhost;
+GRANT TRIGGER ON `ambit2-qmrf`.* TO 'guest'@'127.0.0.1';
+GRANT TRIGGER ON `ambit2-qmrf`.* TO 'guest'@'::1';

-GRANT EXECUTE on procedure `qmrf`.createProtocolVersion to 'guest'@'localhost';
+GRANT EXECUTE ON `ambit2-qmrf`.* TO 'guest'@'localhost';
+GRANT EXECUTE ON `ambit2-qmrf`.* TO 'guest'@'127.0.0.1';
+GRANT EXECUTE ON `ambit2-qmrf`.* TO 'guest'@'::1';

-GRANT EXECUTE on procedure `qmrf`.deleteProtocol to 'guest'@'localhost';
+GRANT EXECUTE ON PROCEDURE `ambit2-qmrf`.findByProperty to 'guest'@'localhost';

-GRANT execute on `ambit2-qmrf`.* to guest@localhost
+GRANT EXECUTE ON PROCEDURE `ambit2-qmrf`.findByProperty to 'guest'@'127.0.0.1';
-GRANT execute on PROCEDURE `ambit2-qmrf`.findByProperty to guest@127.0.0.1 GRANT execute on PROCEDURE `ambit2-qmrf`.findByProperty to guest@localhost
+GRANT EXECUTE ON PROCEDURE `ambit2-qmrf`.findByProperty to 'guest'@'::1';

 To change the default user name and password, modify the local maven profile.

-Test databases.
-Only required if running junit tests create database `qmrf-test` character set utf8;
+Following are the test databases.
+Only required if running JUnit tests.

+CREATE DATABASE `qmrf-test` CHARACTER SET utf8;

+GRANT ALL ON `qmrf-test`.* TO 'guest'@'localhost' IDENTIFIED BY 'guest';
+GRANT ALL ON `qmrf-test`.* TO 'guest'@'127.0.0.1' IDENTIFIED BY 'guest';
-GRANT ALL ON `qmrf-test`.* TO 'guest'@'localhost';
+GRANT ALL ON `qmrf-test`.* TO 'guest'@'::1' IDENTIFIED BY 'guest';

-GRANT TRIGGER ON qmrf_test.* TO 'guest'@'localhost';
+GRANT TRIGGER ON `qmrf-test`.* TO 'guest'@'localhost';
+GRANT TRIGGER ON `qmrf-test`.* TO 'guest'@'127.0.0.1';
+GRANT TRIGGER ON `qmrf-test`.* TO 'guest'@'::1';

-GRANT UPDATE,DROP,CREATE,SELECT,INSERT,EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE on `qmrf-test`.* TO 'guest'@'localhost';
+GRANT UPDATE, DROP, CREATE, SELECT, INSERT, EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE ON `qmrf-test`.* TO 'guest'@'localhost';
-GRANT UPDATE,DROP,CREATE,SELECT,INSERT,EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE on `qmrf-test`.* TO 'guest'@'127.0.0.1';
+GRANT UPDATE, DROP, CREATE, SELECT, INSERT, EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE ON `qmrf-test`.* TO 'guest'@'127.0.0.1';
-GRANT execute on function `qmrf-test`.getAuthorDetails to guest@127.0.0.1;
-GRANT execute on function `qmrf-test`.getAuthorDetails to guest@localhost;
+GRANT UPDATE, DROP, CREATE, SELECT, INSERT, EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE ON `qmrf-test`.* TO 'guest'@'::1';

+GRANT EXECUTE ON FUNCTION `qmrf-test`.getAuthorDetails TO 'guest'@'localhost';
+GRANT EXECUTE ON FUNCTION `qmrf-test`.getAuthorDetails TO 'guest'@'127.0.0.1';
+GRANT EXECUTE ON FUNCTION `qmrf-test`.getAuthorDetails TO 'guest'@'::1';

-create database aalocal_test character set utf8;
+CREATE DATABASE aalocal_test CHARACTER SET utf8;
-use aalocal_test;
+USE aalocal_test;
-source tomcat_users;
+source tomcat_users.sql

+GRANT UPDATE, DROP, CREATE, SELECT, INSERT, EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE ON aalocal_test.* TO 'guest'@'localhost';
+GRANT UPDATE, DROP, CREATE, SELECT, INSERT, EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE ON aalocal_test.* TO 'guest'@'127.0.0.1';
-GRANT UPDATE,DROP,CREATE,SELECT,INSERT,EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE on `aalocal_test`.* TO 'guest'@'127.0.0.1';
+GRANT UPDATE, DROP, CREATE, SELECT, INSERT, EXECUTE, DELETE, CREATE ROUTINE, ALTER ROUTINE ON aalocal_test.* TO 'guest'@'127.0.0.1';